UniExeterRSE/computational-thinking/reveal.js/md/02_introduction.md

 2. How it should do it

 This part, the design of what the program/code does is where computational thinking comes in.

+## Activity

+In groups discuss what computational thinking means to you.

+What are your computational thinking strengths?

 Computational thinking allows us to take a complex problem, understand what the problem is and develop possible solutions that we can instruct a computer to implement.
 It is implicit that a human also needs to understand the solution, as they are likely to be the one instructing the computer.